Toulouse Indian Film Festival

 The Festival des cinémas indiens de Toulouse/Toulouse Indian Film Festival is a film festival held annually in Toulouse, France since 2013.
 As its name indicates it is dedicated to introducing the public to Indian cinema.

 History

-The idea was floated in 2012 by a group of non-profit organisations and the first edition was held in early 2013 under the name ‘Indian Season’.
+The idea was floated in 2012 by a group of non-profit organisations and the first edition was held in early 2013 under the name 'Indian Season'.
 It was rechristened to its present name in 2015.

 The first edition of the Festival was held in 2013.
 An Audience Choice Award was instituted in the fourth edition, in 2016.
 A jury award was added for the sixth edition, in 2018.
 Starting from the seventh edition, in 2019, the critics choice award would be set up the Film Critics Circle of India.

+The Toulouse Indian Film Festival features a lineup that ensures gender parity between female and male directors across all competitions.

+From 2025, Toulouse Indian Film Festival adds the Student's Choice Award.

+From 2026, Toulouse Indian Film Festival opens the short-films competition to all Asian productions and names it Asia Connexion.

 The festival was founded by Vanessa Frederique Bianchi.